The process of setting up a website is easier than ever…

 Let’s get down to the details …

-There are many different web registrars on the web but I, personally, recommend GoDaddy because I’ve been with them for many years.
-However, you can certainly use 1&1, NameCheap, Register.com, or your personal preference when purchasing the domain name.
+There are many different web registrars on the web but I, personally, recommend Bluehost because they’re super easy to use and will throw in a free domain if you get their web hosting.
+However, you can certainly use GoDaddy, NameCheap, Register.com, or your personal preference when purchasing from domain name providers.

 When choosing a domain name, pay attention to the following: